 Navigate to the Manage API Pollers page (Settings > All Settings > Manage API Pollers).

 Allow time for API responses — the larger the data set, the longer the response time.

-When SAM receives a response from a remote API, it parses the JSON payload to glean relevant data, assigns that data to the monitored node, and displays metrics in several places throughout the Orion Web Console, including:
+When SAM receives an API response, it parses the JSON payload to glean relevant data, assigns that data to the monitored node, and displays metrics in several areas of the SolarWinds Platform Web Console, including:

 - Node Details views: The API Poller widget displays the latest metrics being monitored for the node with their status.

 - PerfStack: Navigate directly to a Performance Analysis dashboard from the API Poller widget on the Node Details view to see historic API metrics.

 - SolarWinds Platform Maps: Click a node with an assigned API poller to display monitored metrics.